human development, social justice and sustainable social systems

 Why do we need this?

-The Caritas Europa learning path offers the following advantages:
+The Caritas Europa learning path approach offers the following advantages:

-The added value of learning with and from each other at a European level, thereby creating a community of practice around the learning path theme;
+The added value of learning with and from each other at a European level, whereby creating a community of practice around the learning path theme;

 A learning trajectory of around 20 months that includes a number of workshops and, in between the workshops, enough time for the participants to put their learnings to the test in their own organisations, while still in touch with both facilitators and co-participants for advice and encouragement;